 Other notable policy research initiatives he has lead at the Centre include the formulation of the Code of Ethics that now binds the President of the UN General Assembly; advice to senior UN leaders on digital privacy, internet governance and cybserecurity; rethinking global drugs policy; and work with the UN Security Council on due process in targeted sanctions.
 He is a noted authority on organized crime and global governance.

-Dr James Cockayne is Director of United Nations University Centre for Policy Research.
-He previously served as Senior Fellow at the International Peace Institute, Co-Director of the Centre for Global Counter-Terrorism Cooperation, Principal Legal Officer in the Australian Attorney-General’s Department, and Chair of the Editorial Committee of the Journal of International Criminal Justice.
+Dr Cockayne previously served as Senior Fellow at the International Peace Institute; Co-Director of the Centre for Global Counter-Terrorism Cooperation; Principal Legal Officer in the Australian Attorney-General’s Department; and worked in war crimes trials and counter-terrorism capacity-building in Africa.

-He earned a PhD in War Studies from King’s College London, the Jerome Lipper Prize in International Legal Studies at New York University and the University Medal in Government and Public Administration at the University of Sydney.
+He is the author of Hidden Power: The Strategic Logic of Organized Crime (Oxford University Press, 2016).
+James was awarded a PhD in War Studies from King’s College London, an LLM at New York University and the University Medal in Government and Public Administration during LLB and BA degrees at the University of Sydney.